nautobot/helm-charts/CONTRIBUTING.md

 Pre-commit runs several [built-in hooks](https://pre-commit.com/hooks.html) for linting tasks such as:

-* `check-case-conflict` - Check for files that would conflict in case-insensitive filesystems.
+* `check-case-conflict` - Check for files that would conflict in case-insensitive file systems.
-* `check-json` - This hook checks json files for parseable syntax.
+* `check-json` - This hook checks json files for parsable syntax.
-* `check-yaml` - This hook checks yaml files for parseable syntax.
+* `check-yaml` - This hook checks yaml files for parsable syntax.
 * `check-merge-conflict` - Check for files that contain merge conflict strings.
 * `end-of-file-fixer` - Ensures that a file is either empty or ends with one newline.
 * `fix-byte-order-marker` - removes UTF-8 byte order marker.